Athikajishida/Survey_management_system/README.md

-# 📝 Dynamic Survey Management System
+# 📝 Survey Management System

 A scalable and dynamic Ruby on Rails application for handling surveys, collecting responses, and analyzing KPIs for leadership insights.